markgbeckett/jupiter_ace/maze/README.md

 I decided to work through each stage, in turn, attempting to repair any corrupted code and restore the intended functionality.

 Steps 1 and 2 are very straightforward, with little corruption, so I quickly moved to tackle the maze-generation code.
-The fist part of the setup is a word called CLEAR, which sets up an empty maze in memory, ready to be generated.
+The first part of the setup is a word called CLEAR, which sets up an empty maze in memory, ready to be generated.
 The game supports three maze sizes, made up of 1x1 (small), 2x2 (medium), or 3x3 (large) maze _sections_, with each maze section being 31x20 cells in size.
 Although each section is 31x20 in size, it is held in a 32x21-byte section of memory, to accommodate the righthand and bottom boundaries, which are outside of the maze (as will be explained later).

 The maze information is held in two data structures.
-One structure holds the screen content for that section of the maze, so it can be rapidly printed (by copying it into the display memory).
-The other structure stores the connectivity of the maze, along with some state information used during maze generation and when automatically solving the maze.
+One structure holds the screen content for each section of the maze, so it can be rapidly printed (by copying it into the display memory).
+The other structure stores the connectivity of the maze, again in sections, along with some state information used during maze generation and when automatically solving the maze.
 The maze state is based on bit logic, with the following roles assigned to individual bits:

 * Bit 0 -- set, if can move right from cell, reset otherwise
 * Bit 1 -- set, if can move left from cell, reset otherwise